Amnesia (2011 video game): Reception

 The anime adaptation of Amnesia was generally poorly received.
-Anime News Network's Rebecca Silverman gave the first half a C grade overall, commenting "Parts of it are fascinating...while other parts are intensely annoying", and said the show "basically feels like watching someone else play the game."
+Anime News Networks Rebecca Silverman gave the first half a C grade overall, commenting "Parts of it are fascinating...while other parts are intensely annoying", and said the show "basically feels like watching someone else play the game."
 Matthew Lee, writing for Twitch Film, opined that Amnesias "story offers nothing of any interest beyond the burning question of what the hell any of it means."
 Seb Reid of UK Anime Network rated it 4 out of 10 and called it "A show that is best forgotten."
 Silverman gave the second half an overall grade of D, saying that "Ultimately Amnesia ends as it began – fascinating in the same way a loose tooth is, but the payout when you finally get rid of it doesn't feel like enough."